-Clause 15(2) regulates the manner in which such applications are to be made.
-Somewhat similar provisions are to be found in New South Wales (s.
+Clause 13(2) regulates the manner in which such applications are to be made to the Court.
+Similar provisions are to be found in New South Wales (s.
 8(3)) and Victoria (s.
 8(2)).
-We consider the wording of cl.
-14(3) of the 1962 Draft Bill more succinct and have adopted it subject to a minor alteration in respect to "clear" days.
+We consider the wording of clause 14(3) of the 1962 Draft Bill more succinct and have adopted it subject to a minor alteration in respect to "clear" days.

-Clause 15(3) is not to be found in any of the State legislation and was adapted from cl.14(4) of the 1962 Draft Bill.
+Clause 13(3) is not to be found in any of the State legislation and follows clause 14(4) of the 1962 Draft Bill with some further alteration.
+This provision sets out the principles on which a Court may determine whether an application should be granted.

-16. Power to executors, trustees, etc. to carry on business in case of death, etc. of licensee.
-Clause 16 is similar to the provisions found in New South Wales (s.
+14. Power to executors, trustees, etc. to carry on business in case of death, etc. of licensee.
+Clause 14 is similar to the provisions found in New South Wales (s.
 9), Victoria (s.
-9) and cl.
-15 of the Draft Bill.
-Here again the authority has become the Registrar.
+9) and clause 15 of the Draft Bill.

-In regard to cl.
-16(1)(a) we are of opinion that the executor of the Will should have a prior right.
-Clause 16(7) is found only in s.
-9(6) of the Victorian Act.
+In regard to clause 14(1)(a) we are of opinion that the executor of the Will should have a prior right to apply to the Court.